Quinto Martini (artist): Quinto Martini as sculptor and mature artist

 With clear inspiration and sound form of expression, the artist animated the "Nuovo Umanesimo" art group with Ugo Capocchini, Emanuele Cavalli, Giovanni Colacicchi, Oscar Gallo, and Onofrio Martinelli in 1947.
 Their "manifesto" announced their opposition to any concept of abstract art.
-Late in the 1940s Martini's sculptures won some first prizes at the national level, and early in the 1950s they started to be exposed abroad.
-Quinto Martini's paintings turned into a mature revision of Ardengo Soffici's style, and experimentation of some of the 20th-century artistic currents including cubism and futurism.
+Late in the 1940s Martini's sculptures won some first prizes at the national level, and early in the 1950s they started to be exhibited abroad.
+Quinto Martini's paintings turned into a mature revision of Ardengo Soffici's style, and experimentation with some of the 20th-century artistic currents, including cubism and futurism.

 Quinto Martini paid particular attention to "Portraits" and to "the Rain" theme.
 The artist exercised portraiture since his first sculpture experiences, portraying relatives, friends, and peasants of his homeland.
-Many portraits were made in terracotta, plaster cast, bronze of his mother, Ardengo Soffici, his wife Maria Ferri, often shown at important exhibitions.
-"Portraits" of artists, scholars, intellectuals, were made by Quinto Martini from the end of the Second World War until his death, in a sort of continuous dialogue with them that lasted for decades and at times with repeated portraits across the years.
-In 1992, two years after the artist's death, 30 of these "Portraits" were exposed in an exhibition hosted at Palazzo Strozzi in Florence, to realize a project that the artist imagined in 1984.
-The disastrous inundation of Florence of 1966 intensified the inspiration of Quinto Martini for "the Rain" theme, expressed through drawings and bas-reliefs, but also through operas in bronze.
+Many portraits were made in terracotta, plaster cast, and bronze of his mother, Ardengo Soffici, his wife Maria Ferri, often shown at important exhibitions.
+"Portraits" of artists, scholars, intellectuals were made by Quinto Martini from the end of the Second World War until his death, in a sort of continuous dialogue with them that lasted for decades and at times with repeated portraits across the years.
+In 1992, two years after the artist's death, 30 of these "Portraits" were exhibited in an exhibition hosted at Palazzo Strozzi in Florence, to realize a project that the artist imagined in 1984.
+The disastrous inundation of Florence in 1966 intensified the inspiration of Quinto Martini for "the Rain" theme, expressed through drawings and bas-reliefs, but also through operas in bronze.
 The poets and intellectuals Mario Luzi, Renzo Federici, Tommaso Paloscia, Carlo Levi, many of whom were subjects of the "Portraits" themselves, wrote about these operas hosted again in Palazzo Strozzi in 1978.

 He was a professor of sculpture at the Accademia di Belle Arti in Florence from 1961 across the 1960s and 1970s.
 During the same years, the artist continued in his experimentation, developing the "Rain" theme and participating in exhibitions at the national and international level like the International Small Bronze Competition.
 Some of his small bronzes were exhibited at the "Contemporary Italian Sculptors" exhibition in 1970, which went on world tour (Florence, Budapest, Milan, Buenos Aires, Mexico City, Rio de Janeiro, Montevideo, Tokyo, Osaka, Hakone, Strasbourg, and locations in the Netherlands).

-Quinto Martini lectured in many conferences and symposia, and wrote a number of essays on the sculpture of Donatello, Michelangelo, Rodin, and others.
+Quinto Martini lectured at many conferences and symposia, and wrote a number of essays on the sculpture of Donatello, Michelangelo, Rodin, and others.
 Personal and anthologizing exhibitions have been widely shown in the 1970s and '80s.

 Some of his most notable works were inspired by Dante's Divine Comedy, and he himself has been described as "an important fixture in the cultural and artistic life of 20th-century Florence."
 The artist dedicated to Dante's masterpiece a complete set of lithographs which toured in Rome, at the Biblioteca Nazionale Centrale di Firenze, and also in Warsaw and five different cities in the former U.S.S.R.
 Three books were published on this series of Martini.